OsirisTerje/OsirisTerje/README.md

 - 🤔 I’m looking for help with NUnit, we need more contributors
 - 💬 Ask me about whatever you like
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/terjesandstrom/)
 - ⚡ Fun fact: I tell people not to add the company name to their github account name, because that is what I did.
 The company was sold, and don't exist, anywhere but in my github name.
+And too late to change that now.
 So do what I say, not as I do.